Translated by Lester Somera

 Sushi is the most famous dish to use sashimi in its preparation.
 Some sushi variations include nigirizushi, sashimi on top of hand-formed rice; chirashizushi, sashimi mixed with vinegared rice; and makizushi, rolls of vinegared rice and sashimi wrapped in nori seaweed.

 Tataki, or “pounded,” is another way to prepare fish.
-It refers to two methods: in the first, you cut the fish into pieces one or two centimeters in size, cover the pieces in herbs or miso paste, then use your knife to “pound” the pile and mix it together evenly.
+It refers to two methods: In the first, you cut the fish into pieces one or two centimeters in size, cover the pieces in herbs or miso paste, then use your knife to “pound” the pile and mix it together.
 In the second, you cut the fish into blocks, put them on skewers, and grill the blocks briefly on an open flame.
-Tataki is a common preparation for horse mackerel, bonito and other sashimi.
+Tataki is common preparation for horse mackerel, bonito, and other sashimi.

 Through special preparation, you can add another layer to your enjoyment of sashimi.

 Finally, we will talk about where you can eat sashimi in Japan.
-The most obvious place is at a sushi restaurant.
+You can actually enjoy it at sushi restaurants.

 Nigiri-zushi is standard at sushi restaurants.
 However, if the place is a counter-style restaurant and not based around a conveyor belt, you can also order sashimi.
 You can see the chef expertly scaling, slicing and proportioning out the fish, so if you visit a sushi restaurant, by all means, try ordering the sashimi as well.

-You can also order sashimi while enjoying drinks with your friends at izakayas.
+You can also order sashimi while enjoying drinks with your friends at izakaya.
 Because sashimi goes so well with Japanese sake, it is commonly served in izakayas, with regional specialties heavily featured on the menus of izakayas in those areas.
-If you'd like to learn more about izakayas, check out Japanese Izakayas: Typical Menus, Prices and Recommended Spots.

-Furthermore, many Japanese restaurants have sashimi on their menus, so you can order sashimi in small bowls or dishes, as well as sashimi platters that can be shared with family or friends.
+Many Japanese restaurants have sashimi on their menus, so you can order sashimi in small bowls or dishes.
+There are also sashimi platters that can be shared with family or friends.